fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab3.md

 is, (`ref - x% * ref`) $\leq$ `data` $\leq$  (`ref + x% * ref`).
 Otherwise `within_x_percent` should return zero, meaning false.
 For example, the call `within_x_percent(357, 323, 10)` would return 1 for true, since 10% of 357 is 35.7,
-and 323 springs between 321.3 and 392.7. **You must use this function to decide what the substance is.**
+and 323 falls between 321.3 and 392.7. **You must use this function to decide what the substance is.**

 You may optionally start from the starter code in